BioTesseract/BioTesseract-ONE-Desktop-GUI/README.md

 # About repository

-This repository contains a source code of the **BioTesseract™ ONE **Desktop version.
-The software **was** distributed both, as a desktop and a web service although since the end of 2016 **the desktop version is no longer supported.**
+This repository contains a source code of the **BioTesseract™ ONE Desktop version**.
+The software **was** distributed both, as a desktop and a web service although since the end of 2016 **the desktop version is no longer supported!**

 Last release: https://github.com/BioTesseract/ONE/releases